felixlopz/hubrise-test-task/content/apps/etakeaway-max/en/map-ref-codes.md

   description: Instructions on mapping eTakeaway Max product ref codes with other apps after connecting your EPOS with HubRise.
 Connect apps and synchronise your data.
 ---

 eTakeaway Max expects all incoming orders to contain specific ref codes for each sku, option, and deal present.
 You must ensure that all connected apps use the correct ref codes if you want your orders to be correctly processed.

 This page explains how to find the ref codes in the eTakeaway Max back office.

 Some connected apps offer the ability to import the catalog directly from HubRise, and therefore to autopopulate the ref codes.
 To learn how to export your eTakeaway Max catalog to HubRise, see [Pushing the Catalog](/apps/etakeaway-max/pushing-catalog).

-## Finding Ref Codes For Individual Items
+## Products

-To find the ref codes for your items, follow these stpes:
+To find the ref codes for your products, follow these stpes:

 1. Log in to your eTakeaway Max back office with your store manager account.
 1. From the main dashboard, select **Menu > Products**.